 Easter Island is 165 square kilometers with a population of approximately 3,000 inhabitants and tourists (information on the island of Rapa Nui) locals.
 Here are the platforms with the statues…

-Easter Island is the place so far and lonely that not even some know.
+Rapa Nui is a place so far and lonely that not even some know.
 Actually, we know it only by those who are interested in geography or read the books of Thor Heyerdahl.
 Most tourists come to the island just for this – see the huge stone statues and the petroglyphs.
-However, the island-like any populated place in the world has its own through a little slow peculiar life.
-The island is 163 square meters, around 2000 humans live there.
+However, the island-like any populated place in the world has its own little slow peculiar life.
+The island is 163 square meters, and around 2000 humans live there.

 People come to the island throughout the year.
 Of course, the tourist season is winter and summer.
 Winter for the inhabitants of the southern hemisphere, above all.
 In summer, tourists come mainly from the northern hemisphere to explore the routes of Rapa Nui.
 There are visitors in spring and autumn.
 That is why the island is very good to work in the tourism sector, and there is a constant cultural exchange.